NGZheWee/ZheWee-NG-Portfolio/Research/README.md

-# Research Projects by NG Zhe Wee
+# Research Projects by Zhe Wee Ng

-This repository showcases my research endeavors across a variety of topics in engineering, computer science, and sustainable design.
-Below are the highlights of my research experience and contributions.
+This repository highlights my research projects, which focus on applying AI techniques to analyze and interpret data for interdisciplinary applications in sustainable design, advanced manufacturing processes, and biomedical innovations.

 ## Featured Research